Ohai Chefs!

 This week, the week before Chef Conf, I’d like to talk a bit about our team and our culture, and invite you to join us.

-Here’s our job posting for a spot on our Infrastructure Engineering team, which I hope you’ll read, but I also hope you’ll read on to get a personal feel for our team and the huge cultural shift happening right now at Nordstrom.
+We have a spot on our Infrastructure Engineering team, and I hope you’ll read on to get a personal feel for our team and the huge cultural shift happening right now at Nordstrom.

 Ohai Chefs!

-Work has been busy and I’ve been working on my Chef Conf presentation in my “free” time, so this week I’m rounding up some links I think you’ll like.
+Work has been busy and I’ve been working on my presentation in my “free” time, so this week I’m rounding up some links I think you’ll like.

 This week we’ll look at a practical example of combining a simple shell script with a Ruby one-liner to set and unset environment variables.